ampproject/wg-caching/README.md

 Any bugs or feature requests related to AMP should NOT be filed in this repository and https://github.com/ampproject/amphtml/issues should be used instead.

-`@ampproject/wg-caching` can be used to mention the UI Working Group in issues and PRs.
+`@ampproject/wg-caching` can be used to mention the Caching Working Group in issues and PRs.

 # Code of Conduct
-UI Working Group follows the [AMP open source project code of conduct](https://github.com/ampproject/meta/blob/master/CODE_OF_CONDUCT.md).
+The Caching Working Group follows the [AMP open source project code of conduct](https://github.com/ampproject/meta/blob/master/CODE_OF_CONDUCT.md).